 \section{Concluding Remarks}

-The main subject of this paper is the problem of mechanism design for public-good provision when the number of agents grows to infinity.
-We show that what the mechanism designer can achieve depends crucially on how the cost of producing the public good grows with the number of agents.
-When the cost increases faster than the $\sqrt{n}$ rate, the mechanism designer can not implement the efficient decision, even asymptotically, with a balanced budget.
-When the cost grows slower than the $\sqrt{n}$ rate, we advocate the mechanism designer to use AMT mechanisms.
+The main objective of this paper is to address the problem of mechanism design for public goods provision when the number of agents grows to infinity.
+The public goods problem is a classic textbook problem, yet the asymptotic and statistical approach we take is novel.
+The technical contribution of the paper is in introducing the central limit estimate and the Berry-Esseen theorem as helpful tools in calculating quantities such as ex-ante budget and revenue, which was previously a formidable task.
+We show that what the mechanism designer can achieve depends crucially on how the cost of providing the public good grows with the number of agents.
+When the cost increases faster than the $\sqrt{n}$-rate, the mechanism designer cannot implement the efficient decision, even asymptotically, with a balanced budget.
+When the cost grows slower than the $\sqrt{n}$-rate, we advocate the mechanism designer to use AMT mechanisms.
 The AMT mechanisms can achieve budget balance and efficiency asymptotically and have the advantage of being simple and informationally robust.

-The public-good problem we study is a classical textbook problem, yet the asymptotic approach we take is novel.
-The technical contribution of the paper is in introducing the central limit estimate (and the Berry-Esseen theorem) as a helpful tool in calculating quantities such as ex ante budget and profit, which was previously a formidable task.
-We believe such an approach has the potential to become popular in the study of mechanism design.